Zheoni/cooklang-chef/docs/extensions.md

 Find temperatures in the text, without any markers.
 In the future this may be extended to any unit.

-For example, the temperature here will be parsed not as text, but as an inline quantity.
+For example, the temperature here will be parsed[^2] not as text, but as an inline quantity.
 ```cooklang
 Preheat the #oven to 180 ºC.